Colombian culture

 Baseball

 After soccer the most popular team sport and particularly popular on the Caribbean coast.
 One of the most famous baseball players is Edgar Rentería, or the “Barranquilla baby,” who has made a career in the USA.
 Besides being a sportsman, Rentería is also socially involved.
-For example, he participated in the project Béisbol por la paz, in which vulnerable youths were literally plucked off the streets for baseball training.
+For example, he participated in the project Béisbol por la paz, in which vulnerable youths were literally taken off the streets for baseball training.

 Cycling

-A very popular sport in Colombia to watch and to play yourself.
+A very popular sport in Colombia to watch and to do yourself.
 During cycling races such as the Tour de France, Colombians passionately cheer on their heroes such as Egan Bernal and Nairo Quintana as they conquer the high mountains.
 Riders can practice perfectly on the many cycling routes and mountainous areas.

 Tejo